 Possession with Intent to Distribute (PWID) & Trafficking

-In South Carolina, the charge of Possession with Intent to Distribute (PWID) is not only based on the amount of the particular drug a person is caught with.
-PWID can also be charged if police determine from a totality of the circumstances that the intent to distribute is present.
+In South Carolina, the charge of Possession with Intent to Distribute (PWID) is not only based on the amount of the drug a person is caught with.
+PWID can be charged if police determine that the intent to distribute is present.
 So what does that mean?
-In many cases, law enforcement makes this determination based on the presence of baggies, scales, ledgers, or other paraphernalia indicating that drugs were meant for sale.
-In South Carolina, drug trafficking charges are based on the weight of the particular drug.
+In many cases, law enforcement makes this determination based on the presence of baggies, scales or other items indicating that drugs were meant for sale.
+In South Carolina, drug trafficking charges are based on the weight of the drug.
 Possession of greater than ten grams of cocaine or cocaine base, four grams of heroin, or ten pounds of marijuana is considered trafficking under South Carolina law.
-Trafficking and distribution offenses also carry heavy penalties, including mandatory minimum prison sentences of 25 years on some trafficking charges.
-Additionally, many trafficking and distribution charges are classified as violent crimes and are non-paroleable offenses.
+Trafficking and distribution offenses also carry heavy penalties, including mandatory prison sentences of 25 years.

 - Simple Possession